 An in-depth seminar in the theory and behavior of large social organizations, specifically bureaucracies, focusing on the national government's administration of public policy.
-Fall of odd-numbered years.
+Spring of even-numbered years alternating with PSCI 4033 Public Administration.

 4053.
 American Diplomacy.

 A study of foreign policy in the United States in fact and theory, analyzing America's involvement in World Affairs from 1776 to the present.
 Current diplomatic policy of the United States is examined in relation to the past.
 Also listed as HIST 4053.
 Fall of odd-numbered years.